 Which brings me to my other point: features.
 The ATH-M50X comes with a 45mm aperture driver, while the M20X, M30X and M40X comes with 40mm drivers.
 The M50X also features 3 cable types, and earcups that swivel 90° in AND out.
 Some of you might be wondering why this sounds so great.
 Trust me, if you’re mixing or monitoring, the ability to quickly perform one-ear monitoring can be a life-saver at times.

 At the time of writing, the ATH-M50X comes in solid black with silver trimmings.
-It also comes in limited edition matte gray, limited edition dark green, and white.
-I especially liked the blue version with its light-tan headband and earcups (and matching outer-ring on the earcups).
-It’s also priced slightly higher, and since I was looking for a pair for home use, I decided to go with basic black.
+It also comes in limited edition gun metal, blue, red and white.
+I liked the black version with its matching headband, earcups and earpads (the silver outer-ring on the earcups is a nice touch).
+It’s also priced slightly lower than the gun metal and white versions, and since I was looking for a pair for home use, I decided to go with basic black.
 It’s just a matter of personal taste, although I did find the all-white version a bit too clean-looking.

 I’ve had the ATH-M50X for